Azure/llmops-gha-demo/docs/e2e_llmops_with_promptflow.md

 ## Set up authentication with Azure and GitHub

-Before you can set up an Promptflow project with Machine Learning, you need to set up authentication for Azure GitHub.
+Before you can set up an Prompt flow project with Machine Learning, you need to set up authentication for Azure GitHub.

 ### Create service principal
    Create one Prod service principal for this demo.
 You can add more depending on how many environments, you want to work on (Dev or Prod or Both).
 Service principals can be created using one of the following methods: